WireGuard/wintun/README.md

 **Returns**

 Pointer to layer 3 IPv4 or IPv6 packet.
 Client may modify its content at will.
 If the function fails, the return value is NULL.
 To get extended error information, call GetLastError.
 Possible errors include the following: ERROR\_HANDLE\_EOF Wintun adapter is terminating; ERROR\_NO\_MORE\_ITEMS Wintun buffer is exhausted; ERROR\_INVALID\_DATA Wintun buffer is corrupt
+When non-zero padding is used, requested leading amount of space is available before this pointer and trailing amount of space after this pointer+`PacketSize`.
+The driver will ignore padding data.

 #### WintunReleaseReceivePacket()